[ To watch video click here ]

 The first thing to remember is that a proposal is not a sales tool or pitch.
 It should only be presented after you’ve already spoken with the potential client and have a meeting of the minds regarding the work that is required and the budget.

 If you’ve done that, then the client has already bought into using you.
 Now he only needs to know what exactly you’re going to do, how long it will take and how much it will cost.
-The proposals is a summary of what you’ve already discussed.
+The proposal is a summary of what you’ve already discussed.

 How important is design?